 The calculations are prone to errors though as circumstances may change and we have no way to predict what the future holds for us.
 Things could change quickly but you can try to cater for the various scenarios that you can think of now.

 In this example it seems that it’s not a bad idea for either of Rachel or Nandi to sell their car as they would both be able to save money.
-Rachel factored in emergencies as well as car rental for a holiday trip, but only they can decide whether the inconvenience is worth the savings.
+Rachel factored in emergencies as well as car rental for a holiday trip, but only they can decide whether the inconvenience to share one car as a couple is worth the savings.

 It may work out well on paper but the practicalities could prove tricky and unmanageable.
 On the other hand, they may find that life becomes easier.
 Not having a car means that you don’t get asked to run errands for others or try to fit too much into your day.
 Not fighting through traffic may lead to a calmer morning and zooming through the city on a scooter could be just what you need.